 Exelixis is a globally ambitious oncology company innovating next-generation medicines and regimens at the forefront of cancer care.
 Powered by bi-coastal centers of discovery and development excellence, we are rapidly evolving our product portfolio to target an expanding range of tumor types and indications with our clinically differentiated pipeline of small molecules, antibody drug conjugates and other biotherapeutics.
-This comprehensive approach harnesses decades of robust investment in our science and partnerships to advance our investigational programs and extend the impact of our flagship commercial product, CABOMETYX® (cabozantinib).
+This comprehensive approach harnesses decades of robust investment in our science and partnerships to advance our investigational programs and extend the impact of our flagship commercial product, CABOMETYX[®] (cabozantinib).
 Exelixis is driven by a bold scientific pursuit to create transformational treatments that give more patients hope for the future.
-For information about the company and its mission to help cancer patients recover stronger and live longer, visit www.exelixis.com, follow @ExelixisInc on Twitter, like Exelixis.
-Inc. on Facebook and follow Exelixis on LinkedIn.
+For information about the company and its mission to help cancer patients recover stronger and live longer, visit www.exelixis.com, follow @Exelixis.lnc, on Facebook and follow Exelixis on LinkedIn.

-Exelixis Forward-Looking Statements
+Forward-Looking Statements

-This press release contains forward-looking statements, including, without limitation, statements related to Exelixis' plans to present detailed findings from CONTACT-03 at an upcoming medical meeting; and Exelixis' scientific pursuit to create transformational treatments that give more patients hope for the future.
+This press release contains forward-looking statements, including, without limitation, statements related to: the therapeutic potential of cabozantinib to reduce the risk of disease progression or death for patients with advanced pancreatic neuroendocrine tumors or advanced extra-pancreatic neuroendocrine tumors who experienced progression after prior systemic therapy; Exelixis' plans to discuss the trial data from CABINET with the U.S. Food and Drug Administration; and Exelixis' scientific pursuit to create transformational treatments that give more patients hope for the future.
 Any statements that refer to expectations, projections or other characterizations of future events or circumstances are forward-looking statements and are based upon Exelixis' current plans, assumptions, beliefs, expectations, estimates and projections.
 Forward-looking statements involve risks and uncertainties.
-Actual results and the timing of events could differ materially from those anticipated in the forward-looking statements as a result of these risks and uncertainties, which include, without limitation: Exelixis' continuing compliance with applicable legal and regulatory requirements; Exelixis' ability to protect its intellectual property rights; market competition; changes in economic and business conditions; and other factors affecting Exelixis and its development programs discussed under the caption "Risk Factors" in Exelixis' Quarterly Report on Form 10-K filed with the Securities and Exchange Commission (SEC) on February 7, 2023, and in Exelixis' future filings with the SEC.
-All forward-looking statements in this press release are based on information available to Exelixis as of the date of this press release, and Exelixis undertakes no obligation to update or revise any forward-looking statements contained herein, except as required by law.
+Actual results and the timing of events could differ materially from those anticipated in the forward-looking statements as a result of these risks and uncertainties, which include, without limitation: complexities and the unpredictability of the regulatory review and approval processes in the U.S. and elsewhere; Exelixis' continuing compliance with applicable legal and regulatory requirements; Exelixis' dependence on its relationships with its cabozantinib commercial collaboration partners; Exelixis' dependence on third-party vendors for the development, manufacture and supply of cabozantinib; Exelixis' ability to protect its intellectual property rights; market competition, including the potential for competitors to obtain approval for generic versions of CABOMETYX; changes in economic and business conditions; and other factors affecting Exelixis and its development programs discussed under the caption "Risk Factors" in Exelixis' Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission (SEC) on August 1, 2023 and Annual Report on Form 10-K filed with the SEC.
+All forward-looking statements in this press